Loading...

 Skip to main content

-ANDREW OF WYNTOUN, Scottish chronicler; lived at the end of the 14th and beginning of the 15th centuries; was canon regular of St. Andrews and prior of St. Serf, Lochleven; the subject of his "Original Chronicle," as he calls it, was Scottish history, introduced by foreign from the creation downwards, and it was written in verse that can hardly be called poetry; it is of value historically and interesting philologically, and consists of nine books or cantos; it is to him we owe "When Alexander our King was dead."
+Andrew of Wyntoun (fl.
+14th - 15th century) was a Scottish chronicler.
+He was canon regular of St. Andrews and prior of St. Serf, Lochleven.
+The subject of his "Original Chronicle," as he calls it, was Scottish history, introduced by foreign from the creation downwards, and it was written in verse that can hardly be called poetry.
+It is of value historically and interesting philologically, and consists of nine books or cantos.
+It is to him we owe "When Alexander our King was dead."